Building a Custom MultiSelect Picker in SwiftUI

 Step 4: Building the Multi Picker View (The Moment We've Been Waiting For)

-Next, we create the picker view that will display the list of options, and we’ll modify it to look like a default SwiftUI PickerView.
-When users tap on the displayed selection, it present the options selection sheet.
+Next, we create the picker view that displays the list of options and style it to resemble the native SwiftUI Picker.
+When users tap on the selection field, it present the options selection sheet we created earlier.

 @Binding public var options: [FormOption]